SyrieBianco/SpaceThief/README.md

 - Specifically, the `Easel.js` library, in concert with `HTML5 Canvas,` handles collision detection and resolution.
 - Webpack to bundle and serve up the various scripts.

-In addition to the webpack entry file, there will be three scripts involved in this project:
+In addition to the webpack entry file, the project involves three scripts:

 * `Physics` (`lib/physics.js`)